hyperspy/hyperspy-website/index.rst

     Workshops
     ^^^

-    Attend one of the HyperSpy workshops orgenised regularly.
+    Attend one of the HyperSpy workshops organised regularly.
 Past and future events can be found under :ref:`news_label`.

   .. grid-item-card::